AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

 2. **Installation**
    - Analytics service uses port 7000, make sure the port is available.
-   - Make sure the working directory is `forms-flow-ai-deployment\docker-compose`.
+   - Make sure the working directory is `forms-flow-ai-deployment-main\docker-compose`.
    - Update the environment variables **INSIGHT_API_URL** and **INSIGHT_API_KEY**, in the *.env* file.

    >NOTE: {your-ip-address} given inside the .env file should be changed to your host system IP address.
 Please take special care to identify the correct IP address if your system has multiple network cards.